efayola/MICB475_25W1_Team_6/Meetings/November_20.md

   - we need to see which timepoints to focus on so we did this. going forward T1, T5, and T8 was chosen for comparisons

 - beta diversity pcoa: T1, T5, T8

+  **OR**

+- T1-T8 permanova adonis2: coloured based on coefficient of effect size ** R^2 value**, one for female and one for male
+  - ignore residual and total

 **Fig.2:**